jaredthecomputerguy/triple-c-collective/README.md

 ## Introduction

 Triple C Collective is a cannabis dispensary dedicated to providing high-quality products and exceptional customer service.
-Our website serves as a platform for customers to learn about our products, place orders, and stay updated with our latest news and promotions.
+Our website serves as a platform for customers to learn about our products, place orders, subscribe to our newsletter, and stay updated with our latest news and promotions.

 ## Technologies Used